shawna-tuli-silicon-valley/uci-ics-penn-medicine-global-radiation-oncology-analytics/README.md

 <img width="1132" alt="Screen Shot 2022-10-21 at 4 53 22 PM" src="https://user-images.githubusercontent.com/19508013/197306173-41fbf1ec-79d3-49d5-8316-1734da0b989b.png">

-# 9. TBA
+# 9.

+Journal TBA.

 Q9: Patterns of survivorship care of cervical cancer patients with or without HIV infection in Botswana 2015-2022?

-Paper available in Fall 2022.
+Paper available in Fall 2023.

 Source: /figures_and_tables/5_survivorship_care

-# 10. TBA
+# 10.

+Journal TBA.

 Q10: Delays in treatment initiation for cervical cancer patients with or without HIV infection in Botswana 2013-2019?

-Paper available in Fall 2022.
+Paper available in Fall 2023.

 # 11.